isaacs/tshy/README.md

 Versions of node prior to 12.10.0 (published in early to mid 2016) did not have support for `exports` as a means for defining package entry points.
+Unfortunately, even 7 years later at the time of this writing, some projects are still using outdated tools that are not capable of understanding this interface.

-By default, tshy deletes the `main` field, rather than maintain this affordance for versions of node that met their end of life long ago.
-However, some tools still rely on `main` and have not been updated to read the package entry points via `exports`.
+If there is a `commonjs` export of the `"."` subpath, and the `tshy.main` field in package.json is not set to `false`, then tshy will use that to set the `main` and `types` fields, for compatibility with these tools.

-**Warning: this will likely cause incorrect types to be loaded in some scenarios.**
+**Warning: relying on top-level main/types will likely cause incorrect types to be loaded in some scenarios.**

 Use with extreme caution.
 It's almost always better to _not_ define top-level `main` and `types` fields if you are shipping a